Jesus Christ the fullness of God

 Knowing Jesus is knowing God

 A mountain city was celebrating a newly translated Bible in their language.
 One of the translators went blind towards the end of the thirty years it took to translate the Bible into his indigenous language.
 Yet, he still rejoiced over his copy of the Bible, even though he would never personally get to read it.
 He knew others would get to know our God, Jesus Christ, through reading it.
 (Luke 24:25-27).
-The more you grasp God's Word, the more Jesus will become alive to you
+The better you know God's Word, the better you'll know Jesus.

 Life Application